Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/01-navigating-file-directories.md

 You can also navigate to the `.hidden` directory using:

 ~~~
-$ cd .hidden
+$ cd cs_course/.hidden
 ~~~
 {: .bash}

 These two commands have the same effect, they both take us to the `.hidden` directory.
-The first uses the absolute path, giving the full address from the home directory.
+The first uses the absolute path, giving the full address from the root directory `/`.
 The second uses a relative path, giving only the address from the working directory.
-A full path always starts with a `/`.
+A absolute (full) path always starts with a `/`.
 A relative path does not.

 You can usually use either a full path or a relative path depending on what is most convenient.
 If you want to reach a directory further down the same branch as your current working directory, it's easiest to use the relative path since it involves less typing.